imjeevandeshmukh/FancyBottomSheetDialog/README.md

 # DialogSheet
-An Android library to create fully material designed bottom dialogs similar to the Android Pay app.
+An Android library to build bottom sheet dialog.

 ---